ahmadf20/dashboard-datatech/Readme.md

 1. Clone the repository
 3. Open the terminal and run `npm install`
-4. Run `npm start` to start the development server
+4. Run `npm run dev` to start the development server
 5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the app

+## How to build

+Run `npm run build && npm run preview`